-For the 78th album in its "100 photos for press freedom" collection, Reporters Without Borders (RSF) honors Man Ray, one of the greatest protean and innovative artists of the 20th century.
+For the 78e In an album from its collection "100 photos for press freedom", Reporters Without Borders (RSF) honors Man Ray, one of the greatest multifaceted and innovative artists of the 20th century.e century.

-A fascinating journey from New York to Hollywood and, of course, to Paris, this 140-page book presents the work of this American exile, born in Philadelphia to a Jewish family of Russian emigrants.
-Texts by José-Louis Bocquet (author and screenwriter), Emmanuelle de l'Ecotais (curator), Robert McAlmon (publisher), Maud Simonnot (writer and editor) and Whitney Scharer (essayist and novelist) bring the atmosphere of the period to life.
-The album immerses us in his images from 1915, his technical essays, his fashion photographs and portraits of his artist friends.
-It all begins with his friendship with Marcel Duchamp, whom he met in New York and who convinced him to settle in the Paris of poets, surrealists and the Roaring Twenties, for which he would become famous.
-An extract from Man Ray's autobiography, reproduced in the foreword, immediately sets the mood, as he recalls his friends Louis Aragon, Paul Éluard and Salvador Dalí.
+These 140+ pages invite us on a fascinating journey through the work of this American exile, born in Philadelphia to a Jewish family of Russian immigrants, taking us from New York to Hollywood and, of course, Paris.
+The texts by José-Louis Bocquet (author and screenwriter), Emmanuelle de l'Ecotais (exhibition curator), Robert McAlmon (editor), Maud Simonnot (writer and editor), and Whitney Scharer (essayist and novelist) bring the atmosphere of the era to life.
+The book immerses us in his images from 1915, his technical experiments, his fashion photographs, and portraits of his artist friends.
+It all began, in fact, with his friendship with Marcel Duchamp, whom he met in New York and who convinced him to settle in the Paris of poets, surrealists, and the Roaring Twenties, the city that would bring him fame.
+An excerpt from Man Ray's autobiography, reproduced in the foreword, immediately immerses us in the atmosphere, where he evokes his friends Louis Aragon, Paul Éluard and Salvador Dalí.

 Innovations and timeless icons